MrR0807/Notes/AWS/SAA-C03-Cantrill.md

 | Use case | HTTP, HTTPS based traffic.
 Suitable for caching static resources like images, videos | Both HTTP & Non HTTP protocols like TCP, UDP for Gaming, Video streaming, IoT Messaging |
 | How is it charged | Based on numbers of HTTP requests along with amount of data transferred | Hourly charges along with amount of data transferred |
 | Static IP  | You can not assign static IP to Cloud Front distribution node.
 Your client will see non deterministic end points for your application | Global Accelerator assign fixed number of Anycast static IPs.
 So the client can determine the possible IP addresses of the end points |

+There are several benefits to anycast:
+* First, in steady state, users of an anycast service (DNS is an excellent example) will always connect to the 'closest' server.
+* Another advantage is ease of configuration management.
+Rather than having to configure different DNS servers depending on where a server/workstation is deployed (Asia, America, Europe), you have one IP address that is configured in every location.
+* Depending on how anycast is implemented, it can also provide a level of high availability.
+If the advertisement of the anycast route is conditional on some sort of health check (e.g. a DNS query for a well known domain, in this example), then as soon as a server fails its route can be removed.
+* A final advantage is that of horizontal scaling; if you find that one server is being overly loaded, simply deploy another one in a location that would allow it to take some proportion of the overloaded server's requests.